-20. Have there been additional tests for inmates or staff connected to a TDOC facility where an employee has tested positive for COVID-19?
+19. Have there been additional tests for inmates or staff connected to a TDOC facility?

+In conjunction with the Department of Health and the Department of Military, mass testing of staff was conducted at the Northwest Correctional Complex, Bledsoe County Correctional Complex, Turney Center Industrial Complex, and Trousdale Turner Correctional Center.
+The department is evaluating further testing for the inmate population.
 Consistent with CDC guidelines and in consultation with the Tennessee Department of Health, appropriate monitoring and or testing has been implemented in the event an inmate or staff member has signs or symptoms of infection.
-Presently, one inmates has tested positive for COVID-19.
+Click here for a breakdown of current inmate testing.

 Temperature checks are part of the CDC recommended screening.
 Staff members are not providing medical care nor are they offering medical advice.
 Staff are utilizing a tool that is common in every household.
 If there is a concern, medical staff are alerted to perform an assessment.

 21. Are Core Civic facilities following the same policy and guidelines as TDOC facilities to stop the spread of COVID-19 ?

 We have issued guidance to CoreCivic based on CDC and Department of Health recommendations.

 22. What are inmates doing to assist in the fight against COVID-19?

 Inmate workers are assisting in the manufacturing of PPE for TEMA distribution at three facilities in partnership with TRICOR and East Tennessee State University.
 Surgical masks are being produced at the Morgan County Correctional Complex.
 Masks and tyvek gowns are being made at the West Tennessee State Penitentiary.
 Face shields are being produced at the Northeast Correctional Complex.
 As of June 18, 2020, 231,563 masks, 20,089 gowns, and 120,000 face shields have been produced.